astiunov/datascience-base-image/README.md

 * py2_env with python2
 * r_env with R (+ xgboost)

-See *requirements.txt for a packages' details.
+See *env.yml for a packages' details.

 Use ```make build``` to build an image.